GabrielaBragaFonseca/A-hybrid-Lagrangian-metaheuristic-for-the-cross-docking-flow-shop-scheduling-problem/README.md

 ### Group of instances:

-The instances used in this work are generated through the software MATLAB,
+The instances used in this work are divided into two groups.
+In each group of instances, n is fixed and the number m is randomly chosen from the range of [0.6n, 0.8n, 1.0n, 1.2n, 1.4n].
+For each n, five instances with different m values are considered.
+And for each pair (n, m), we generate 10 different problems, therefore the benchmark consists of 500 instances.
+All instances are available below:

 |Group| Files |
 |:-------------:|:-------------:|